C'est parti pour écrire n'importe quoi et casser du sucre à tour de bras sur tous les dos qui se présentent.

 Junie Ong and Tom Ryan, whose inspiration and commitment kickstarted us.

-first got our structure into place and us incorporated
+Nicola Gates first got our structure into place and us incorporated.

 Fiona Walkerden who put her hand up to set up the website, set up and managed the mailing list and formatted and sent out our CTAs.